 Health Care: The CoC has worked with a grassroots Health Care for the Homeless Collaborative (HCHC), staffed by St. Joseph's Healthcare, to improve protocols for discharging homeless patients.
 Hospitals are now legally responsible for ensuring persons discharged from their care are not routinely discharged into homelessness.
 In Santa Rosa, these include Santa Rosa Memorial Hospital, Sutter Medical Center, and Kaiser Hospital.
 The three larger hospitals fund recuperative beds operated by Catholic Charities, the 13-bed Nightingale respite facility colocated with Santa Rosa Community Health Center's (SRCHC) drop-in Brookwood Health Center serving the homeless.
-SRCHC's Care Transitions program provides nursing visits and links patients to a medical home and housing.
+SRCHC's Care Transitions program provides nursing visits and links multiply-disabled patients to a medical home and housing.

 Mental Health: The discharge policies developed by the CoC with Sonoma County Behavioral Health (SCBH) represent a negotiated agreement that evolves over time and is supported by the County's culture of strong interdepartmental cooperative relationships and problem solving.
 SCBH has launched a Mobile Support Team that provides mental health support at law enforcement request.
 Santa Rosa Memorial Hospital's Emergency Department and many CoC partners have participated in HCHC planning for a chronic inebriate program in consultation with hospitals, psychiatric emergency services, detox, emergency medical transport, and police.
-The City of Santa Rosa in collaboration with The County of Sonoma and local service providers has launched inResponse Mental Health Response Team (inResponse), a crisis response team designed to respond for calls for service with a mental health first approach.
-The team is comprised of a licensed mental health clinician, a paramedic, a homeless outreach specialist, and supported by a wrap-around support service providers. in RESPONSE will be trained in de-escalation and social work interventions as well as physical and mental health evaluations.
-While inRESPONSE works in partnership with the Santa Rosa Police Department, the inRESPONSE team is unarmed and best equipped to support and provide mental health resources to individuals and families experiencing a crisis.